VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     .. image:: files/csr_accepted.png

     c.
-Create a user in the subscriber node with username set to publisher instance's agent name ( (instance-name)-PublisherAgent ) and allow the shovel access to the virtual host of the subscriber node.
+Create a user in the subscriber node with username set to the publisher instance's agent name (for example: volttron1-admin) and allow the shovel access to the virtual host of the subscriber node.

         .. code-block:: bash